To export Pandas DataFrame to a JSON file:

 print(df)

-Once you run the code in Python, you’ll get the following DataFrame:
+Once you run the code in Python, you’ll get this DataFrame:

 Product Price